Application of integrated gradients explainability to sociopsychological semantic markers: Introduction

 The idea is here applied to the ``slurs'' dataset which, as explained, contains a collection of $336$ real or fictitious stories describing a situation of verbal aggression and harassment suffered by a female subject.
-The dataset was labeled by social psychology experts for relevant aspects, namely the gender of the aggressor (male, female, both) and the relationship between the victim and the aggressor (acquaintance, friend, partner/family, unknown).
-Furthermore, it includes participants' ratings (in levels from 1 to 7) concerning the emotions they experienced during the event (e.g., shame and fear), as well as the extent to which they felt treated as a sexual object.
 Sexual objectification is a phenomenon by which people are reduced to their body, sexual body parts, or sexual functions \cite{fredrickson1997obj}.
 Women are frequent targets of sexual objectification, with estimates suggesting that they are treated as sexual objects as frequently as 1.3 times per day \cite{holland2017sexual}, with important consequences on their life outcomes and self-perceptions: for one, repeated exposures to sexual objectification can lead to the internalization of this external perspective on the self (i.e., self-objectification).
 Both objectification and self-objectification have severe consequences on women's wellbeing \cite{koval2019obj}, including a higher risk of health issues such as depression and eating disorders \cite{roberts2018objectification}.

+The dataset was labeled by social psychology experts for relevant aspects, namely the gender of the aggressor (male, female, both) and the relationship between the victim and the aggressor (acquaintance, friend, partner/family, unknown).
+Furthermore, it includes participants' ratings (in levels from 1 to 7) concerning the emotions they experienced during the event (e.g., shame and fear), as well as the extent to which they felt treated as a sexual object.